TOEFL Tips for Listening section

 the best estimate and the real practice

-not eat heavy so u mite feel sleepy and do not strain yourself trying to
+not eat heavy so you might feel sleepy and do not strain yourself trying to

 to US radio stations whenever possible and to relax watched a lot of English